flipz357/flipz357.github.io/_posts/2024-08-21-chomsky-llm.md

 Intrigued by this “battle of the giants” (ACL best paper vs linguistic eminence), I looked more closely at the paper.
 In the end, however, I found myself siding with Chomsky.

+### Examining the main evidence

-But first, let’s examine the paper’s key evidence, which seems to be this:
+First, let’s examine the paper’s key evidence, which seems to be this:

 > We find that models trained on possible languages learn more efficiently, evident from lower perplexities achieved in fewer training steps.